ansible/ansible/docs/docsite/rst/community/create_pr_quick_start.rst

     $ ansible-test integration name_of_test_subdirectory --docker -v

-  For example, if the tests files you changed are stored in ``tests/integration/targets/test_mysql_user/``, the command is:
+  For example, if the test files you changed are stored in ``tests/integration/targets/test_mysql_user/``, the command is:

   .. code-block:: bash